trakk/fdb/README.md

 Current reports:
 * Balances -- summary of current balance, by Account
+* Categories -- summary of current balance, by Category

 Planned reports:
-* Categories -- summary of current balance, by Category
 * Savings Rate -- previous 1, 3, 6, 12 months
 * Projections

 # license

-fdb (C) 2014 - 2015  by David Ulrich.
+fdb (C) 2014 - 2015  David Ulrich.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published